Probate Attorney in West Palm Beach

 Understanding the basic probate framework can make this process feel less intimidating.
 In Florida, probate is the court-supervised process used to identify a decedent’s assets, pay valid creditors, and transfer remaining property to beneficiaries or heirs.
 Many estates that involve real property or significant financial accounts require some form of probate, even when there is a will.

-Florida has more than one type of probate procedure, including summary administration for certain smaller or older estates and formal administration for most other matters.
+- Florida has more than one type of probate procedure, including summary administration for certain smaller or older estates and formal administration for most other matters.
 Which path is available in a particular case depends on factors like the total value of probate assets, the age of the debts, and how assets were titled.
-Part of our role as probate lawyers is to review the facts and recommend an appropriate approach.

-Beneficiaries and heirs have rights during this process.
-They are generally entitled to notice of important filings, the opportunity to object in certain situations, and an accounting that shows how estate assets were handled.
-If there are concerns about how a personal representative is managing the estate, or about the validity of a will or trust, those concerns can often be raised in the probate proceeding itself.
+- Beneficiaries and heirs are generally entitled to notice of important filings, the opportunity to object in certain situations, and an accounting that shows how estate assets were handled.

-Our attorneys handle uncontested estate administrations, where everyone is working cooperatively, as well as contested matters involving will challenges, trust disputes, and fiduciary duty claims.
+Our West Palm Beach probate and estate administration attorneys handle uncontested estate administrations, where everyone is working cooperatively, as well as contested matters involving will challenges, trust disputes, and fiduciary duty claims.
 By combining knowledge of Florida probate statutes with practical experience in Palm Beach County proceedings, we work to move cases forward efficiently while protecting the interests of the people we represent.

 Common Estate Administration Problems